PleioTruppe/graph_app/README.md

 The application has many package.json scripts available, with one of them being `yarn start`.
 This will start the webpack dev-server.

+### React Flow
+React flow is being used for graph visualization.
+To install the package run 'yarn add reactflow'.

 ## Backend

 The backend is a FastAPI server managed via [visyn_core](https://github.com/datavisyn/visyn_core).
 All relevant scripts can be found in the Makefile.